hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ```

 [18:01:42](#YAHpearNbLDEqZtLeFz9Ee-t4JOySdK9o2o6p9fcQzw) <raydeejay>:
-at this point I managed to get everything working, so I guess next step is to accept the challenge xD Ì†ΩÌ±çÔ∏è
+at this point I managed to get everything working, so I guess next step is to accept the challenge xD üëçÔ∏è

 [18:09:03](#SwdmKfjZWgKnL6su9nZNJMZbuj3NIDbAR6J3AO9iTas) <raydeejay>:
 I shall smack my code hammer against this piece of code for a couple more hours and come back with something less... bad xD